-It’s been my motto since becoming a full time musician over ten years ago.
+It’s been my motto since becoming a full time musician over thirteen years ago.

 I started out playing coffee shops, bars, churches, etc. in the Midwest, slowly building my repertoire.
 I did some recording on my own, but wanting to “do it right”, I saved up enough to work with a producer in Nashville (Mitch Dane).
 Over the next couple years, I recorded four full length projects with Mitch- “Second Story”, “A Person and a Heart”, “With, To, From”, and “Living Room”.

-Since then, I've also recorded four EPs (A, B, C and D) with producer Andy Osenga.
+Since then, I've also recorded eight EPs (A, B, C, D, E, F, G, and H) with producer Andy Osenga.
 Currently, I'm continuing the series, working through the alphabet.

 Trying to get to the essence of my work as a songwriter, I also started doing house concerts a while back.
 You connect with your audience a lot more when you’re singing in front of their fireplace and sleeping on their couch!
 The idea took off, and I’ve since played in hundreds of homes all over the country including one extended coast to coast tour of 100 concerts in 100 days.